Skip to main content

 When the proposal is processed (for example, the block is finalized), all new results and new votes are persisted in the blockchain storage, ready to be consumed.

-1. A user (Alice) inserts a new Future with a handler (MathHandler) and an input (2+4).
+1. A user (Alice) inserts a new Task with an input (2+4) and a reference to a Plugin (MathPlugin).

 3. When Node 1 is elected as the proposer for a block (H+N), it inserts the result (6) to be recorded.

-4. Node 2 notices the new result for the Future and invokes its handler (MathHandler) to verify the result.
+4. Node 2 notices the new result for the Task and invokes its Plugin (MathPlugin) to verify the result.

 5. The verification is broadcasted as vote extensions and eventually recorded at height H+N+M+1 since vote extensions are committed to the state only in the next block.